 An extract that has attracted interest is Yohimbine, which is an alkaloid contained in the bark of the Rubiaceae Corynanthe Yohimbe.
 This alkaloid is able to stimulate sexual behavior at the central level and to produce vasodilatation in the periphery.
 Yohimbine is mostly used in the treatment of organic or psychosomatic impotence (Erectile Dysfunction).

 Unfortunately, Corynanthe Yohimbe is one of those plants which are difficult to find and is also considered dangerous.
 Alternatively, you can use a Brazilian Muira puama plant, which is also an aphrodisiac of extraordinary power.
 It contains an alkaloid with a structure similar to yohimbine.

 Maca is an aphrodisiac, energizing sexual function, especially in men.
 Maca contains some alkaloids which act on hypothalamic-pituitary axis, resulting in stimulation of the adrenal glands and energizing and stimulating effect on the gonads.

-It has the ability to increase fertility, both males, and females, due to the synergism of several components: a high content of minerals such as zinc and iodine, the presence of amino acids, particularly arginine and vitamins C and E act in synergy with the substances of nature alcaloidea and phytosterols.
+It has the ability to increase fertility, both males, and females, due to the synergism of several components: high content of minerals such as zinc and iodine, the presence of amino acids, particularly arginine and vitamins C and E act in synergy with the substances of nature alcaloidea and phytosterols.